“Code red for Humanity” - My Key Takeaways from the Latest IPCC Report on Climate Change

 The recent rate of sea-level rise has nearly tripled compared with 1901-1971.

 The Arctic is likely to be practically ice-free in September at least once before 2050 in all scenarios assessed

-There will be likely increases in “fire weather” in many countries.
+There will likely be increases in “fire weather” in many countries.

 A rise of around 2 meters in sea levels by 2100 cannot be ruled out — and neither can a 5-meter rise by 2150, threatening millions of people in coastal areas.

-Sea level change through 2050 is largely locked in: Regardless of how quickly nations are able to lower emissions, the world is likely looking at about 15 to 30 centimeters (6 to 12 inches) of global average sea-level rise through the middle of the century.
+Sea level change through 2050 is largely locked in: Regardless of how quickly nations are able to lower emissions, the world is likely looking at about 15 to 30 centimetres (6 to 12 inches) of global average sea-level rise through the middle of the century.

 3. Is it too late?

 In a way, yes, it is too late.
 Today’s world has already changed in an irreversible way.
 But this report also carries hope and explains that a drastic change now could help us avoid the worst and repair the climate over time.

 Immediate action is the only way to avoid ever-worsening impacts, of which today’s wildfires in California, Greece and Turkey, floods in Germany, China and England, and heatwaves in Canada and Siberia are merely a foretaste.